sparksammy/SwitchJoy/README.md

 ## What is it?

-SwitchJoy is a set of Javascript Libraries that help to make Switch Homebrew possible with only Switchbru DNS, some HTML/JS/CSS knowlege, and a Webpage!
+SwitchJoy is a set of Javascript functions that help to make Switch Homebrew possible with only Switchbru DNS, some HTML/JS/CSS knowlege, and a Webpage!

 ## Why?